Clement-Lap/Clement-Lap/README.md

 # Hey !
-Im LAPORTE Clément 👋
+I am LAPORTE Clément 👋
 I am a French student 🧑‍🎓, at IUT de Nantes (University Institute of Technology) - France, studying in electronic engineering and computer science ⚙️ (currently 1st year).
 I'm 18, and my studies will be at least 3 years long.

 ## My Passions